NikolayKanchevski/GridPathfinding2D/README.md

 <h6 align="center">By: <a href="https://nikichatv.com/Website/N-Studios.html">N-Studios</a></h6>

 <br>
 <p align="">A <strong>free-to-use</strong> open source project.
 Built using the <strong>A* pathfinding algorithm</strong>, on C#, it makes it incredibly easy to set up grid-based pathfinding in a Unity 2D workspace.
 You can have a look at or build on top of the scripts inside the /Scripts folder.
 A setup tutorial is listed below and the whole Examples.cs is described with comments on almost every line.
 Feel free to use in <strong>any kind of projects</strong>.
-Credit is not required but is very appreciated.</p>
+Credit is not required but is appreciated.</p>

 <br>